villadora/node-couchdb/README.md

 [![Build Status](https://travis-ci.org/villadora/node-couchdb.png)](https://travis-ci.org/villadora/node-couchdb)

-There are already many couchdb client in npm, and some of them are great project, but still not implements the couchdb features that satisfied my needs in auth and flexibility, and not updated for one year.
-Some other libs has fewer apis and failed to meet needs.
-Even some are not complete yet or not freindly to use.
+There are already many couchdb client in npm, and some of them are great projects, like [nano](https://github.com/dscape/nano), [cradle](https://github.com/flatiron/cradle), but still not implements the couchdb features that satisfied my needs in auth, view operations and flexibility.
+Some libs has fewer apis and failed to meet needs.
+Even some are not complete yet or not friendly to use.

+There is always arguments that whether we really need a library for couchdb as it has rest apis.
+To me, if I'm working on a small project that read/write some documents from couchdb, I'm happy to work with http request lib like [request](mikeal/request).

-When you just want to get/save docs into couchdb, you may just need a simple http request lib like [request](mikeal/request).
-But when your application heavely depends on couch, you may want something that make code better orgnized rather than concating query strings in everywhere.
+But when your applications heavily depends on couch, you may want something that make code better orgnized rather than concating url strings in everywhere.

 - [Features](#features)
 - [Installation](#installation)